Zoom on the Powerhorse 7000

 The Powerhorse 7000 houses a 420 cc (12.5 hp) OHV 4-stroke engine, which provides 120/240V, consumes gasoline and delivers a running wattage of 5500W along with a peak wattage of 7000W.

-The control panel provides the upcoming 9 AC outlets:
+The control panel includes the following 9 AC outlets:

-Furthermore, it has 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle with which charging your batteries is made easy.
+In addition, it provides 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle allowing you to easily charge your batteries.

-As it features a twist-lock L14-30R receptacle, the 7000 is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.
+Because the 7000 is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.

-The Powerhorse 7000 has a conventional, open frame design, of the following dimensions: L33 x W24 x H25 in, which offers support and allows it to be raised above ground level.
+The Powerhorse 7000 has the following dimensions: L33 x W24 x H25 in.
+In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
 The featured design is ideal for the outdoors and all tough environments.

-The 7000 and its control panel include a handy voltmeter that allows you to easily monitor power output anytime.
-This feature comes handy when monitoring its status and activity.
+The 7000's control center features a handy voltmeter that allows you to easily monitor power output anytime to aid you with the monitoring of its status and activity.